Defect tolerance: fundamental limits and examples: Fundamental limit for

 \subsection{Results for finite $k$}

 To develop the proof for \Cref{thm::asymResultLarger}, we showed intermediate results on designs with $k$ primary nodes and observed what occurs when $k \to \infty$.
-However, we can use the intermediate results to determine the achievable regions for designs on $k$ primary nodes.
+We can use these intermediate results to determine the achievable regions for designs on $k$ primary nodes.

 \begin{definition} For fixed $q$ and $k \in \mathbb{Z}_+$, we define the region $\matr_\infty ^k$ as the closure of the set of all achievable pairs $ (\frac{E}{kt}, \frac{m}{kt}):$

 \end{definition}

 Similar to regions $\matr_t$ and $\matr_\infty$, the region $\matr_{\infty}^k$ is convex.
 We can apply the proof for Claim~\ref{prop:basic:5} in \Cref{prop:basic} replacing the expression \eqref{eq::mergingConvex} with